zimka/edx-platform-1/docs/developers/source/transcripts.rst

 Developer's workflow for the timed transcripts in CMS.
 ------------------------------------------------------

-We provide 7 API methods to work with timed transcript (edx-platform/cms/urls.py:23-29):
+We provide 7 API methods to work with timed transcripts (edx-platform/cms/urls.py:23-29):
     * transcripts/upload
     * transcripts/download